preyes1/Encryptfy/README.md

 <h2>Features</h2>

-- Encrypts and decrypts messages with AES-128.
+- Encrypts and decrypts messages or files with AES-128.
-- If key is too short, it will keep repeating the original key until it reaches 16 bytes.
+- Utilized a Key Derivation Function to generate a secure key from a base value.
-- If key is too long, it will take the first 16 bytes of the string.
+- KDF uses salt to ensure uniqueness of each key.
 - Handled test cases such as if user does not enter anything and tries to encrypt/decrypt.
-- <i>Planning to add an encrypt file feature</i>
+- Leveraged the built-in Python testfile library to temporarily stores file before sending to user to download encrypted/decrypted version.

 <h2>Languages Used</h2>